 - Conduct a post-incident review with your staff team

 Create an easily accessible template that your staff team member who was most closely involved can complete.
 Include sections to document all the facts about the incident, as well as witness statements and all relative contact information.
 Take time to gather and preserve evidence—including any involved equipment or parts, and any photos/surveillance footage—can be very helpful.
 In addition, membership agreements and waivers completed by the individuals involved should be placed in the incident file along with the completed report and all other relative documentation.

 After the dust has settled, review and reply to the incident.
 Many clubs have established a protocol for the member service manager or general manager to follow up with the people involved to check on their well-being.
 This is a wonderful practice that shows concern for your members and guests.
 Another best practice for the Reply phase is to follow up with your staff team members to check on their physical and emotional well-being.
 You can discuss any lessons learned from the incident with your entire staff and explain any needed adjustments to action plans moving forward.

 You can never be fully prepared for all emergencies at all times.
-However, by following the three R’s, your team will be equipped with basic parameters and procedures to react to emergency situations.
+However, by following the three R’s of emergency response, your team will be equipped with basic parameters and procedures to react to emergency situations.